Present Your Research (Travel)

 National Conference on Undergraduate Research, NCUR (deadline usually in December, conference usually in April)

-Mid-Atlantic Regional Conference of Undergraduate Scholarship at Sweet Briar (deadline usually in September, conference usually in October)
+Mid-Atlantic Regional Conference of Undergraduate Scholarship at Randolph (deadline usually in September, conference usually in October)

 Network for Undergraduate Research in Virginia, NURVa, hosts an Undergraduate Research and Creative Activity Conference open to all disciplines (deadline usually early November, conference usually in January).
 Contact the Director of Undergraduate Research for information on this year's conference.